Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Discussion

-In the local regional analysis, I find that the profile for a student who is locked-into the lack of competency group (level 0) is Indigenous, a repeater, is engaged in paid work (half of the week) and comes from a very poor household without digital devices.
-Thus, an entry point of a policy is to target poor Indigenous students and$/$or poor repeaters with financial support so that to avoid (or minimise) the impact on learning of paid work, likely leading to repetition.
-Culture responsive programs on bilingual education, raising Indigenous agency (\citealp{lopez21}) and the attraction of good teachers to schools with mostly Indigenous students (\citealp{cortina17,delprato22}), tackling also repetition earlier on in primary (see: Learning Spaces program in Dominican Rep; \citealp{chavez21}), and conditional cash transfers (e.g., see examples of Brazil and Peru \citealp{draeger21,gaentzsch20}) alleviating disadvantaged students financial constraints, would all be beneficial interventions for level 0 students.
+In the local regional analysis we find that the profile for a student who is locked-into the lack of competency group (level 0) is Indigenous, a repeater, is engaged in paid work (half of the week) and comes from a very poor household without digital devices.
+Thus, an entry point of a policy is to target poor Indigenous students and$/$or poor repeaters with financial support so that to minimise the impact on learning of paid work, likely leading to repetition.
+Culture responsive programs on bilingual education, raising Indigenous agency (\citealp{lopez21}) and the attraction of good teachers to schools with mostly Indigenous students (\citealp{cortina17,delprato22}), tackling repetition earlier on in primary (see: Learning Spaces program in Dominican Rep; \citealp{chavez21}), and cash transfers (see examples for Brazil and Peru \citealp{draeger21,gaentzsch20}) alleviating disadvantaged students financial constraints, would all be beneficial interventions for level 0 achieving students.

-Conversely, I find that students performing at level 1 do not work, are not repeaters, have a higher number of books and digital devices at home.
-Hence, shifting leading covariates from the profile of level 0 performing student to a level 1 performing student, would also require additional public investment on educational inputs.
-This shift, in turn, is related to programs such as the one laptop books in the region (e.g in rural schools in Peru: \citealp{cristia17}, or in Uruguay: \citealp{diaz22,melo17}).
-Note as well that, improving school climate and boosting students' well-being support from teachers, are features of level 1 student profile which can benefit the lowest level 0 performers.
-The overall importance of school climate for learning is in line with the recent reviews of \cite{varela24} and \cite{chavez21}, and the need of targeting boys of public schools in the region as an initial step (\citealp{delprato17}).
+Conversely, we find that students performing at level 1 do not work, are not repeaters, have a higher number of books and digital devices at home.
+Hence, shifting leading covariates from the profile of level 0 performing student to a level 1 performing student would also require additional public investment on educational inputs.
+This shift, in turn, is related to programs such as the one laptop and investment in books in the region (e.g in rural schools in Peru: \citealp{cristia17}, or in Uruguay: \citealp{diaz22,melo17}).
+Also, improving school climate and boosting students' well-being support from teachers, are features of level 1 student profile which can benefit a lowest level 0 performer.
+The overall importance of school climate for learning is in line with the reviews of \cite{varela24} and \cite{chavez21}.